 Our global workforce is composed of talented, creative individuals from a variety of backgrounds, worldviews and life circumstances.
 It is our priority that our workplace is inclusive, welcoming to new ideas and appreciative of valuable experiences.
-In support of this
+In support of this commitment, we work hard to create a diverse, equitable and inclusive culture.
+In 2021, our efforts included:

-- Established a global Diversity, Equity & Inclusion (DEI) Committee with representation from across the organization and outwardly published our commitment to DEI through our Corporate Diversity Statement. - Working with a group of passionate employees from all functional disciplines to establish Employee Resource Groups (ERGs) to further support our diverse and inclusive environment. - Connecting with student affinity groups through our University Alliances program.
-In 2020, we established seven partner relationships and sponsored events such as GirlHacks, a sanctioned hackathon in support of local college students in Science, Technology, Engineering and Math programs, and attended the Historically Black Colleges and Universities (HBCU) Career Development Marketplace to support the non-profit's mission of educating students from HCBUs about corporate America as they transition into the workforce. - Our board's commitment to consider all aspects of diversity when selecting new director nominees, including candidates with a diversity of age, gender, nationality, race, ethnicity, and sexual orientation.
+- Establishing a global DEI Committee with representation from across the organization and formalizing our commitment to DEI through our Corporate Diversity Statement. - Working with a group of passionate employees from all functional disciplines to establish four Employee Resource Groups (ERGs) to further support our diverse and inclusive environment, including: the Black Professionals Network, Tapestry, our LGBTQIA+ group, the Veterans Professional Group, and Women In Support of Empowerment/Equality/Excellence, which launched earlier this year.
+As Dun & Bradstreet continues to foster an inclusive and diverse environment, we have synergized the goals and efforts of our ERGs with our corporate growth objectives. - Connecting with student affinity groups through our University Alliances program.
+In 2020, we established seven partner relationships and sponsored events such as GirlHacks, a sanctioned hackathon in support of local college students in Science, Technology, Engineering and Math programs, and attended the Historically Black Colleges and Universities (HBCU) Career Development Marketplace to support the non-profit's mission of educating students from HCBUs about corporate America as they transition into the workforce. - Our board's commitment to consider all aspects of diversity when selecting new director nominees.
 In 2020, our board elected Keith J. Jackson, an African American, to our board.
-Mr. Jackson is a private investor and is President of Positive Atmosphere Reaches Kids, a non-profit organization he founded in 1993 that is headquartered in Little Rock, Arkansas, and works with at-risk youth to provide positive reinforcement for success.
+Mr. Jackson is a private investor and is President of Positive Atmosphere Reaches Kids, a non-profit organization he founded in 1993 that works with at-risk youth to provide positive reinforcement for success.
 Mr. Jackson brings to our board a strong background in social responsibility.
-In April 2021, Mr. Jackson was appointed to our audit committee, which oversees our ESG risks and programs.
-For additional information about Mr. Jackson, please see "Certain Information about our Directors."
+Mr. Jackson serves on our corporate governance and nominating committee and assists the audit committee with its oversight of matters relating to diversity, equity and inclusion.
+Ms. Alemany is the Vice Chairwoman of First Citizens BancShares, Inc. and its subsidiary First Citizens Bank, and formerly served as Chairwoman and Chief Executive Officer of CIT Group.
+Ms. Alemany brings strong leadership skills, experience driving growth and results in large complex business organizations and extensive knowledge of technology, finance and regulatory and compliance matters.
+Ms. Alemany serves on our audit committee and is the Chair of our corporate governance and nominating committee.
+For additional information about Mr. Jackson and Ms. Alemany, please see "Certain Information about our Directors."